barrettotte/IBMi-Book/docs/core/cl/basics.md

 An overview of syntax and some of the basics in CL.

+**IMPORTANT NOTE**: Not all features of modern CL were included in previous versions.

 ## Casing and Formatting
 As you will see in this section and future sections, casing doesn't really matter.